Chiropractic Care After a Sports Injury

 Typical treatment methods for sports injuries include resting the injured area if necessary, limiting physical activity, taking over-the-counter pain medications and applying heat or ice to the affected area.
 When these types of treatments do not work, chiropractic care can be an effective alternative.
 Chiropractic services for sports injuries focus on correcting misalignments in the spinal discs.
 Problems with these discs, such as damage or too much pressure from nearby structures, can result in pain and other symptoms.

-Our chiropractors at Health First Injury & Pain Clinics perform spinal adjustments that ease pressure on affected spinal discs, which can help relieve pain from sports injuries.
+Our chiropractors perform spinal adjustments that ease pressure on affected spinal discs, which can help relieve pain from sports injuries.
 These adjustments ensure that your whole spine is realigned the proper way to help your injury heal and to lower your risk of having recurring symptoms or chronic pain.
 To reduce this risk even more, we offer physical therapy and nutritional counseling.
 Physical therapy keeps the muscles in the injured area strong and helps restore your regular range of motion if your injury has restricted it.
 Nutritional counseling provides you with information on what to eat and which foods to avoid to help you stay at a healthy weight.

 Chiropractic care can provide relief for a wide range of sports injuries.
 Whether you have a mild sprain in your lower back or a more serious shoulder or knee injury, chiropractic adjustments can ensure that your spine is in the correct position, which relieves pain by easing tension in the affected part of your body.
 Some of the sports injuries that chiropractic care can treat include sprains, strains, tendinitis, herniated discs and other spinal problems.
 Our chiropractors can also treat recurring headaches that are associated with sports injuries.
-With chiropractic adjustments and other treatments from our team at Health First Injury & Pain Centers, you can expect your sports injury symptoms to ease as your body heals.
+With chiropractic adjustments and other treatments you can expect your sports injury symptoms to ease as your body heals.